ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ~~~

 The purpose of `TaskConfig` is to define all parameters that are necessary for
-configuring an Aggregator.
+configuring each party.
 It includes all the fields to be associated with a
 task.
 In addition to the Aggregator endpoints, maximum batch query count, and
 task expiration, the structure includes an opaque `task_info` field that is
 specific to a deployment.
 For example, this can be a string describing the
 purpose of this task.
+It does not include cryptographic assets shared by only a
+subset of the parties, including the secret VDAF verification key {{!VDAF}} or
+public HPKE configurations {{!RFC9180}}.

 The opaque `query_config` field defines the DAP query configuration used to
 guide batch selection.
 Its content is structured as follows: